stealthman22/100-days-of-code/log.md

 Did a revision on what I learnt from my progress in Bob Tabor's beginner's js course.
 Read a medium article by Sunhil Sandu on; map, reduce and filter functions in js.
 Been held up at FCC js tutorials.
 Starting my portfolio page project tomorrow

+DAY 27 (10th April 2019)

+It was a colourful day!
+Continued the deep dive into colour, with; Color theory for designers (Part 1: The meaning of colour), by Cameron Chapman at smashing magazine.
+Learnt about warm colours, cool colours, neutral colours.
+Amazing article, worth the read